 All foster carers receive a weekly fostering allowance which is designed to cover the cost of caring for a fostered child.
 This should cover food, clothes, toiletries and all other expenses incurred in looking after a fostered child.

-Scotland does not currently have recommended minimum allowances for foster carers, although the Scottish Government has committed to making national recommendations in the near future.
+Scotland does not currently have national minimum allowances for foster carers, although the Scottish Government has committed to making national recommendations in the near future.

 Fee payments can be made on top of allowances to recognise a foster carers’ time, skills and experience.
 While all foster carers receive an allowance, there is no requirement for fee payments to be made.
 As a result only around 50 per cent of foster carers receive a fee or ‘reward’ element for the work that they do caring for children, and the amount varies hugely.
 Usually fee-paid carers receive payment only when they have a child in placement.